-A public meeting is a meeting, similar to a "town hall" meeting (or other such meetings), to enable the Commission to hear public views on the Assessment Report and recommendations (including recommended consent conditions) before determining an application.
+A public meeting is a meeting, similar to a "town hall" meeting (or other such meetings), to enable the Commission to hear the community's views on the Department of Planning, Industry & Environment's Assessment Report and recommendations (including recommended consent conditions) before determining an application.
 The Commission cannot require anyone to attend or give evidence.
 The Commission can decide whether or not to hold a public meeting as it is not mandatory to do so before making a decision.
 If a public meeting is held, it does not affect people's merit appeal rights.